andrew749/andrew749.github.io/blog/ongoing_challenges_creating_a_distributed_system.md

 Another use case that I find interesting and much safer and more effective is to distribute map reduce jobs that are aimed at solving machine learning problems.
 Problems such as batch gradient descent can be tackled using a large number of slave nodes.
-After the intial transfer of data, models can be trained to large epochs without any interaction from an external server.
+After the initial transfer of data, models can be trained to large epochs without any interaction from an external server.
 Once the model is trained on a particular set of data, a VERY small result can be sent back to the master server, thus reducing the amount of io that needs to be done by this critical keystone.

-One last use case that I am hesistant to mention for this distributed computing system is a botnet.
+One last use case that I am hesitant to mention for this distributed computing system is a botnet.
 At some point during the development of this project I realized that this system is pretty much the textbook definition of a botnet: a master or set of master nodes, sending payloads(potentially malicious) to a set of client nodes, making these client nodes blindly execute the payload node.
 More specifically, this cluster can be used to create DDOS attacks on certain clients (simply point each client node to make requests to a particular target).
-Luckly, cross origin policies help to mitigate this issue by preventing clients from asking external servers for data.
+Luckily, cross origin policies help to mitigate this issue by preventing clients from asking external servers for data.

 ## Dangers